You are listening to the Sean Hannity Radio Show Podcast.

 It's America's time to stand up and take back America.

-By the way, these are the same people that gave you more debt in the last eight years that they're gonna put on your children and grandchildren than every other president before them combined.
+By the way, these are the same people that gave you more debt in the last eight years that they're going to put on your children and grandchildren than every other president before them combined.

-They're the ones that added twelve million Americans to food stamps, eight million uh pa in poverty, eight million more.
+They're the ones that added 12 million Americans to food stamps, 8 million in poverty, 8 million more.

-The lowest home ownership rate since the fifties, the lowest labor participation since the seventies.
+The lowest home ownership rate since the 50s.

 You can add some other statistics to that as well.

-In regard to the president's trip to Baton Rouge, um did the White House schedule the trip in response to uh Donald Trump's visit.
+In regard to the president's trip to Baton Rouge, did the White House schedule the trip in response to Donald Trump's visit?

 Of course not.

-Um the local paper has said the president is already late to this crisis, but it's better late than never.
+The local paper has said the president is, quote, already late to this crisis, but it's better late than never.

-Uh has the president and party in responding more personally to Baton Rouge's uh motion.
+Has the president been tardy in responding more personally to Baton Rouge's motion?

 And the response that you've seen from the federal government has been effective.